Evaluating the ROI of Moving to a Decision Engine for Risk Management

 • Direct Cost Savings

-Reduction in development man-days means direct cost savings.
-Even a 25% reduction in development time translates to savings given the $800/day rate.
+Fewer development man-days means direct savings.
+Even a 25% reduction in development time cuts cost at the $800/day rate.

 • Efficiency in Risk Management